Glen Murakami: Teen Titans

-The popular series ran for five seasons, 65 episodes and concluded with the movie Teen Titans: Trouble in Tokyo in 2006.
+The popular series ran for five seasons, 65 episodes and concluded with the film Teen Titans: Trouble in Tokyo in 2006.

 Ben 10: Alien Force and Ben 10: Ultimate Alien

 Following Teen Titans, Murakami teamed up with writer Dwayne McDuffie to revamp a series for Cartoon Network's Ben 10 franchise.
 Murakami served as executive producer on Ben 10: Alien Force, which ran for three seasons and 46 episodes.

 Immediately following Alien Force, Murakami and McDuffie revamped the follow-up series, Ben 10: Ultimate Alien.

 Beware the Batman

 In 2011, Warner Bros.
-Animation announced that Murakami would be executive producer on a computer-animated television series Beware the Batman.
+Animation announced that Murakami would be executive producer on an animated television series Beware the Batman.

 Comics

 Murakami illustrated the Star Wars comic Death Star Pirates - originally published in issues #16 through #20 of the Star Wars kids magazine in 1998 and later collected in Star Wars Tales Volume 2 by Dark Horse Comics.

 He also drew a cover for Teen Titans Go!, and wrote and drew for stories in Batman Adventures and Batman: Mad Love and Other Stories, winning an Eisner Award for his work in the Batman Adventures Holiday Special.